apache/hudi/rfc/rfc-63/rfc-63.md

    random-prefix1>path/to/table/partition1=abc`, `s3://<random_prefix2>path/to/table/partition1=xyz`.
 3. Files are stored across different buckets completely scattered on cloud storage e.g. `s3://a/b/c/f1`, `s3://x/y/f2`.
 4. Partitions can evolve.
-For instance, you have an old Hive table which is horribly partitioned, can we ensure that the new data is not only partitioned well but queries able to efficiently skip data without rewriting the old data with the new partition spec.
+For instance, you have an old Hive table which is horribly partitioned, can we ensure that the new data is not only partitioned well but queries able to efficiently skip data without rewriting the old data (although rewriting the data might ultimately be needed for even acceptable query performance on old data).

 Consider a case where event logs are a stream of events from microservices and ingested into a raw event table.
 Each event log contains `ts`, a timestamp column, and an associated organization ID (`org_id`).
 Most queries on the table are